Yashwanth112004/aws-static-website/README.md

-# My Blog Links Website
+# My AWS Learnings Blogs Website

 A simple and responsive static website that displays my blog links with images in a clean card layout.
 The site includes a subtle animated background for a modern look and is hosted on **AWS S3**.